 We suggest that you measure the circumference of your wrist, add 10-15mm and choose a size based on that.

 Yes, you can download the MediRead app on its own and activate the reminder facility via an in-app purchase.
-However, without the wristband, the utility in emergency situations is largely absent as there is no visible sign that you are carrying this vital information on your phone, which paramedics may not even have access to.
+However, without the bracelet, the utility in emergency situations is largely absent as there is no visible sign that you are carrying this vital information on your phone, which paramedics may not even have access to.

 Depending on enhancement requests we get from you and other users, we may produce periodic updates.
 As and when this happens, we will inform you by email after which we would encourage you to download the latest version.